-Others risks include liquidity risk, which means you may or may not be able to buy or sell the investment or buy and sell at what you might deem a fair price.
+Other risks include liquidity risk, which means you may or may not be able to buy or sell the investment or buy and sell at what you might deem a fair price.
 You also have hidden costs that might affect the performance of the investment, such as trading costs within the ETF, commissions, the bid/ask spreads and other charges that might not be fully evident to you.

-That said, probably the biggest risk I see is investor behaviour, whereby individuals try to outperform the market and take higher risks by attempting to hit it big following the next perceived big thing, such as rare earths stocks like lithium, cybersecurity and artificial intelligence, all of which can be fraught with danger.
+That said, probably the biggest risk I see is investor behaviour, whereby individuals try to outperform the market and take higher risks by attempting to hit it big following the next perceived big thing, such as rare earth stocks like lithium, cybersecurity and artificial intelligence, all of which can be fraught with danger.

-The age old rule to investing
+The age-old rule to investing

 So the golden rules to take away are to: